 New reorganization of the Red Army

-After the defeat of Petrovsky, the commander of the 11 army Fedko was replaced by V. Kruse.
-In December 1918 of the year, an independent Caspian-Caucasian front was selected from the Southern Front as part of the 11, 12 armies and the Caspian Flotilla.
+After the defeat at Petrovsky, the commander of the 11th Army Fedko was replaced by V. Kruse.
+In December 1918, an independent Caspian-Caucasian front was formed from the Southern Front, consisting of the 11th, 12th armies and the Caspian flotilla.
 The front was headed by M. Svechnikov.
-At the same time, the 11 Army again underwent a reorganization: the previously formed 4 infantry and 1 cavalry corps were converted into 4 rifle and 2 cavalry divisions, 1 reserve and 2 cavalry brigades.
-The total composition of the 11 Army in mid-December 1918 of the year was about 90 thousand people, two thirds of them are active fighters.
+At the same time, the 11th Army was again reorganized: the previously formed 4 infantry and 1 cavalry corps were transformed into 4 rifle and 2 cavalry divisions, 1 reserve and 2 cavalry brigades.
+The total composition of the 11th army in mid-December 1918 was about 90 thousand people, of which two-thirds of active fighters.

 The new reorganization failed to strengthen the Red Army in the North Caucasus.
 The main part of the troops was on the front line in the battles, that is, the units could not fully replenish, arm, give them a rest.
 The supply problem has not been resolved.
 In addition, the Red Command failed to fully utilize its significant cavalry formations.
 The cavalry remained an appendage of rifle units.
 The cavalry was scattered on the front, was subordinated to the commanders of rifle divisions, which were used to strengthen the infantry.
 As a result, the Reds could not organize massive strikes of horse-drawn joints in the main directions.